2-8-0: Preservation

-Other preserved Ex-LS&I 2-8-0s include 21, which is being rebuilt in Baraboo, Wisconsin, 22, which is on static display at the Mid-Continent Railway Museum in North Freedom, Wisconsin, 23, which is being rebuilt at the Empire State Railway Museum in Phoenicia, New York, and 24, which is on static display at the National Railroad Museum in Green Bay, Wisconsin.
+Other preserved Ex-LS&I 2-8-0s include No. 21, which is being rebuilt in Baraboo, Wisconsin, No. 22, which is on static display at the Mid-Continent Railway Museum in North Freedom, Wisconsin, No. 23, which is being rebuilt at the Empire State Railway Museum in Phoenicia, New York, and No. 24, which is on static display at the National Railroad Museum in Green Bay, Wisconsin.

-UPRR No. 561 is on static display along US Highway 81 in Columbus, NE.
+UPRR No. 561 is on static display along US Highway 81 in Columbus, Nebraska.

-UPRR No. 423 is on static display on 10th street in Gering, Ne.
+UPRR No. 423 is on static display on 10th street in Gering, Nebraska.

-UPRR No. 6072 is on static display at Wyman park in Fort Riley ks.
+UPRR No. 6072 is on static display at Wyman park in Fort Riley, Kansas.

 Baldwin Locomotive Works No. 40, built in December 1925 for the Lancaster and Chester Railroad in South Carolina, and later purchased by the Cliffside Railroad in North Carolina, now pulls scenic excursion trains at the New Hope and Ivyland Railroad in New Hope, Pennsylvania, which opened in August, 1966.

 Great Western No. 60, built in August 1937 by the American Locomotive Company in Schenectady, New York, is currently operated on the Black River and Western Railroad in Ringoes, New Jersey.
 No. 60 originally operated on the Great Western Railway of Colorado.

 Baldwin Steam Locomotive No. 1702, built in 1942 for the United States Army, was purchased by the Great Smoky Mountains Railroad (GSMR) of Bryson City, North Carolina, in the mid-1990s for use on its scenic railway excursions.
 After a decade of service, No. 1702 was retired in 2004.
 In October 2012, a partnership formed between GSMR and Swain County to provide funding to restore the locomotive.
 In 2013, a complete restoration was launched and the locomotive returned to service during summer 2016.

-Pennsylvania Railroad 1187, of the class R, later H3, is on display at the Railroad Museum of Pennsylvania.
+Pennsylvania Railroad No. 1187, of the class R, later H3, is on display at the Railroad Museum of Pennsylvania in Strasburg, Lancaster County, Pennsylvania.
 This class is described in detail in the book Set Up Running: The Life of a Pennsylvania Railroad Engineman 1904-1949.

-The Valley Railroad in Connecticut has one 2-8-0, 97 built in 1923 by the American Locomotive Company’s Cooke Machine Works in Paterson, New Jersey for use in Cuba.
-It stayed at Cooke until its closure in 1926 and started service on the Birmingham and Southeastern Railroad in Alabama as 200.
+The Valley Railroad, operating in Connecticut as the Essex Steam Train and Riverboat, has one 2-8-0, No. 97 built in 1923 by the American Locomotive Company’s Cooke Machine Works in Paterson, New Jersey for use in Cuba.
+It stayed at Cooke until the Works’ closure in 1926 and started service on the Birmingham and Southeastern Railroad in Alabama as No. 200.
 It ran various excursions on the Vermont Railway and New Haven Railroad in the late 1960s under a private owner.
-97 arrived in Essex in 1970 initially operating between 1973 and 2010.
+No. 97 arrived in Essex in 1970 initially operating between 1973 and 2010.
 It returned to service in October 2018.